INCLUSION: BARRIERS & SOLUTIONS EXPLAINED FOR TEENS

 FEAR & CONDITIONING: These are the most common social barriers and obstacles of inclusion.
 We are conditioned to avoid or fear people we see as different, so we often avoid interacting with them.

-OVERCOMING OUR CONDITIONING: People are people, and we are all different, but also similar in the ways that make us all human.
-Our differences need not prevent us from being connected.
-Human connection is worth the risk.
-As we understand what unifies us, we are better able to see parts of ourselves in others.
-In turn we can be more inclusive and then model inclusion in our communities.
+OVERCOMING OUR CONDITIONING: People are people.
+We're all different, but also similar in the ways that make us all human.
+As we understand what unifies us, we are better able to see parts of ourselves in others, and model inclusion in our communities.

-OVERCOMING AWKWARDNESS: By altering our own thoughts, beliefs, and behavior, we can diminish the awkward feeling.
+OVERCOMING AWKWARDNESS: By bringing awareness to our own thoughts, beliefs, and biases, we can diminish the awkward feeling.
 We all have differences, but we can find common ground.
 That's how we make connections.
-Eye contact or a kind voice can be the first step to inclusion and unification.
+A kind voice or a smile is a great place to start.

 DIFFICULTY: It is much easier to look away than to watch someone struggle.